-The stereotype of woman really liking expensive luxuries, to the point where supposedly they can forget any problems, or do any favors, as long as they get some pretty things to admire.
-Can be true for some, but not all
+The stereotype of women really liking expensive luxuries, to the point where supposedly they can forget any problems, or do any favors, as long as they get some pretty things to admire.
+Can be true for some, but not all.

 - Parodies of the DeBeers ad campaign have it turn out to be this.

-- In that show that Demetri Martin had on Comedy Central, they had several De Beers parodies.
+- Important Things with Demetri Martin had several De Beers parodies.

 "A man proclaims love for his woman loudly, bravely and in one of the most romantic spots in the world.
 This generally irks her, and so he gives her a diamond and she's okay with him again.
 Because passionate heartfelt sentiment doesn't hold a candle to cold, hard ice."

 - A commercial for Radio Shack opens with a female customer crying.
 The male clerk hands her a cell phone case covered in rhinestones, and she immediately stops. "...
 Diamonds?"

 - There's a side story in Fullmetal Alchemist in which Ed presents his mechanic Winry with a gift of some earrings.
 It distracts her from raging at him about having broken his automail again.

 - The Rose of Versailles: In the anime adaptation, when Marie Antoinette is about to leave home, her mother gives her a ring as a memento.
 Marie's expression for a moment certainly fits this trope.
 Heck, being told she has to give up the ring causes her to almost run away.

 - Ron White has a line basically subverting this trope: "Diamonds — that'll shut her up.
 For about two minutes."

 - Played for Drama in The Boys.
 The G-Men were all taken in as children by the rich Professor Godolkin, who gave them everything they ever wanted at the cost of serving as Sex Slaves for him, turning them into hedonistic Psychopathic Manchildren with Undying Loyalty willing to do anything to protect their way of life.